How to get started with buying RChain (RHOC)

 - ERC20 tokens.
 RHOC tokens are ERC20 tokens on the Ethereum blockchain.
-However, when RChain’s mainnet is launched before the end of 2018, they’ll be replaced on a 1:1 basis by REV, the native currency on RChain’s own blockchain which will be used as a staking token.
+However, when RChain’s mainnet is launched in early 2019, they’ll be replaced on a 1:1 basis by REV, the native currency on RChain’s own blockchain that will be used as a staking token.

 - Availability.
 RHOC can only be bought and sold on a handful of exchanges.
 This lack of accessibility could limit demand for the currency, but at the same time, obtaining listings on additional exchanges could have a positive impact on price.